 Unfortunately, because the human brain is so powerful, many of us habitually perceive the world negatively and fearfully.
 As we grow older, our perceptions often shift towards the negative because of our past experiences in similar situations.
-The human brain is biologically wired to focus on the negative (to keep us safe), so when we think about current or future situations, we more quickly recall unpleasant experiences we have had in the past.
-For example, it would be challenging for a woman who learned that her significant other was cheating on her to enter into a new relationship without doubt.
+The human brain is biologically wired to focus on the negative, so when we think about current or future situations, we more quickly recall unpleasant experiences we have had in the past.
+For example, it would be challenging for a woman who learned that her significant other was cheating on her to enter into a new relationship without a doubt.

 Seeing Everything as an Opportunity:

-In order to view every experience as an opportunity, you will also have to switch your situational objectives to much simpler goals.
+In order to view every experience as an opportunity, you will also have to switch your situational goals to much simpler objectives.
 For example, you can keep your focus contained to becoming a better person, making the world a better place, learning from every experience, and increasing your levels of spiritual consciousness.
-One of the most liberating things that you can do for yourself is cultivate the belief that failure and rejection are nothing more then opportunities to learn.
+One of the most liberating things that you can do for yourself is to cultivate the belief that failure and rejection are nothing more than opportunities to learn.
 Keeping all of this in mind, let’s look at four distinctive tools that can help you shift your perceptions in a positive way:

 - Remove the Emotion: While working with your perceptions, it can be helpful to take the emotion out of the particular experience.
-You can do this by visualizing your situation from a third person perspective.
+You can do this by visualizing your situation from a third-person perspective.
 When the ‘I’ is removed from a particular problem, it becomes much easier to find the silver lining that it offers.
-To remove the emotion attached to the situation, you may also want to think of yourself as a friend that you are offering advice to.
+To remove the emotion attached to the situation, you may also want to think of yourself as a close friend you are offering advice to.

 - Focus on Shifting the Perception & Overcoming the Problem: Instead of unconsciously thinking about how hurtful a past experience was or how painful a future event will be, you can use your time to think about how you can overcome your problem.
 It is all too easy to get caught in a mental trap of fear, anxiety, or sadness, and this truth makes it that much more important to consciously lay out a plan that will help turn your negative into a positive.

 - Take Action: In order to shift your negative perceptions into positive life-affirming alternatives, it is vital that you take action that confirms your desired perception.
-If you have an irrational perception of people judging you while public speaking, you will have the greatest success of transforming it by creating positive experiences speaking in front of crowds.
-Action will always be the most important step to overcome problems and shift perceptions.
+If you have an irrational perception of people judging you while public speaking, you will have the greatest success in transforming it by creating positive experiences speaking in front of crowds.
+Action will always be the most important step to overcoming problems and shifting perceptions.